|PULAU WAIGEO||VITAL STATISTICS|

 In the northeast of the bay, near the village of Wawiyai, Feey Yef Homestay provides a good base from which to explore cultural sites associated with the first settlement of Raja Ampat.
 Wawiyai’s cultural heritage includes relics associated with the founding myth that gave Raja Ampat its name.
 Excellent panoramas of northern Kabui Bay can be had from the heights above Wawiyai, and the adjacent forests are filled with birdlife, bat caves and ancient burial sites.

 The famed diving and snorkelling site of Kabui Passage is a narrow river-like strait that separates Gam and Waigeo, The Passage leads from the western reach of the bay to the ocean west of Gam and Waigeo.
 Kabui Passage can be easily accessed from Gam’s Warikaf Homestay, which has also built a lookout atop a nearby island peak.
 Panoramic views of the area’s karst island seascape are available after the climb.
-Please be aware that a rather aggressive saltwater crocodile took up residence in the passage in October 2018.
-They are dangerous ambush predators, and it would very unwise to swim in (or anywhere near) the passage at present.
-Follow our facebook or G+ page to receive updates on this and other events.

 All homestays offer day trips and tours of Kabui’s attractions, and if you stay at one of the West Waigeo homestays, you’ll pass through Kabui Bay and Passage on the way to your destination.